hpssjellis/tinyMLjs/README.md

 Client side, single file webpage tools using javascript based tensorflowjs for full control Machine Learning using microcontrollers.

+Have a look at this 5 min lightening talk about based but abouton tinyMLjs  [TensorflowTinyJS](https://hpssjellis.github.io/google-should-make-tensorflowTinyJS/)

 Started Jun 2, 2023.